-A student receiving Federal Title IV financial aid or other financial aid directly administered or certified by the College must maintain satisfactory academic progress towards the completion of a certificate or degree program of study.
-Satisfactory academic progress for financial aid recipients is measured by both quantitative and qualitative standards and is an assessment of a student's cumulative academic record at the College.
+Recipients of financial aid under the Title IV programs or other financial aid programs directly administered or certified by the college must maintain satisfactory academic progress towards the completion of a certificate or degree program.
+Students must be cognizant when selecting a program that certain certificates are not eligible for financial aid.
+The progress standards within are determined in accordance with a student's current primary curriculum in a certificate or degree program.